Activision/cwl-data/data/README.md

 ## Missing Data

+ * 2017 CWL Championships
-297 of 298 games have complete data, but a hardware failure during a game between Envyus and Ghost Gaming (Winner's Quarterfinals - Map 2 - Search & Destory on Retaliation) resulted in partial data loss.
+    - 297 of 298 games have complete data, but a hardware failure during a game between Envyus and Ghost Gaming (Winner's Quarterfinals - Map 2 - Search & Destory on Retaliation) resulted in partial data loss.
 The failure occured with Envyus leading 4-0, resulting in data from the first 4 rounds to be lost.
 Video replay allowed for manual recovery of all basic stats (`kills`, `deaths`, `firstblood`, `defuses`, ...), but some more complex stats were unrecoverable.